faber-1/parsite/README.md

 # Parsite

-Parsite is a micro tiny library that I originally made for a language project (coming soon hopefully).
+Parsite is a micro tiny parser combinator library that I originally made for a language project (coming soon hopefully).

 Right now this is just for fun.
 I wrote it in a day, and it is not meant to be used in a serious manner, however I do plan to develop this project more.